 5. Do you work remotely or at a branch office?

-If so, is your preferred provider able to with with your regional or head office IT team?
+If so, is your preferred provider able to work with your regional or head office IT team?
 What experience do they have collaborating with such teams?

 6. How serious are they about cyber security?